lizhou21/lizhou21.github.io/_pages/about.md

 Hey!
 I'm Li Zhou, an NLP enthusiast and explorer🤗.

-🏠I grew up in Chengdu, my hometown, a city that blends modernity with traditional culture, boasting over two thousand years of history and renowned as the food capital with delicacies such as hotpot🍲, Mala Tang, and traditional Sichuan dishes like mapo tofu🌶️.
+🏠I grew up in Chengdu, my hometown, a city that blends modernity with traditional culture, boasting over two thousand years of history and renowned as the food capital with delicacies such as hotpot🍲, and traditional Sichuan dishes like mapo tofu🌶️.
 Chengdu is also home to 🐼He Hua (nicknamed Hua Hua) , captivating Chinese hearts with her mild temperament and rare inability to climb trees.
 I love my city, it's also a highly inclusive city.

 I'm currently a Ph.D.
 Candidate at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), supervised by Prof. [Wenyu Chen](https://www.researchgate.net/profile/Wenyu-Chen-10) .